effectai/developer-docs/README.md

 Including information of how to use the SDK, how the different users work on the platform.
 How to create tasks, templates, campaigns, batches.

-TODO update this url!
-This documentation is built using VuePress, and the documentation site is hosted at the following url: https://developer.effect.network
+This documentation is built using VuePress.

 Fork this repository and submit a pull request!